By Stefanie Schultheis

 It is unclear whether the benefits of positive action outweigh the risks

 We built and continue to improve Applied based on scientific evidence.
 For positive action, there is not yet a clear picture whether it is beneficial or harmful.
 It obviously helps to achieve goals of diverse representation.
 There’s also promising evidence that creating role models for other members of underrepresented groups is beneficial.
-But other evidence points at individuals profiting from positive action or quotas suffering disadvantages on the job because quotas aren’t perceived as fair: They are stigmatized and their abilities are more likely to be questioned.
+But other evidence points at individuals profiting from positive action or quotas suffering disadvantages on the job because quotas aren’t perceived as fair: They are stigmatised and their abilities are more likely to be questioned.
 People are less willing to cooperate if their team has been created through a quota system, sometimes they even sabotage each other (Mollerstorm, 2014; Leibbrandt, Wang & Foo, 2015).

 As long as it is uncertain whether the benefits outweigh the risks, Applied will not create a product feature for positive action.